communitiesuk/epb-update-address-base/README.md

 For your initial set up, use `full-address-base-reload` on an empty address_base table.

 For normal operating, use `update-address-base-auto` for your updates.

+## Test

+To run the tes suit locally use the following cmd:

+`npm run test`